tale-toul/privOCP4x/README.md

 * **Put the public subnets under OCP control**.- The OCP cluster, being private, does not know that it must take control of a set of public subnets.
 To make the cluster aware of the public subnets, a particular tag must be added to the subnets.
 The tag is created for most of the AWS resources during cluster installation and has the format **kubernetes.io/cluster/[clustername]-[random string]=shared**.
 The particular value for a cluster can be obtainend from the private subnets, for example.
 This same tag must be added to the public subnets.

-* **DNS configuration**.- An public DNS entry with the format __*.apps.[cluster name].[base domain]__ needs to be created in the _base domain_ DNS public zone.
-If the _base domain_ DNS zone is not public, a new public zone with the same name must be created, otherwise the DNS names of the applications will not be resolvable from the Internet.
-Note that the __*.apps.[cluster name]__ entry is created in the _base domain_ public zone, not in the __[cluster name].[base domain]__ private zone.
+* **Create default ingress controller manifest**.- The default ingress controller provides access to the applications deployed in the cluster and accessed under the DNS domain _*.apps_.
+One of the components managed by the ingress controller is an applications load balancer, in the case of a private cluster this load balancer is created in the private subnets and is not accesible from the Internet.

-* **Create default ingress controller manifest**.- The default ingress controller provides access to the applications deployed in the cluster and accessed under in the DNS domain _*.apps_.
-One of the components that it creates and controlls is a load balancer, in the case of a private cluster this load balancer is created in the private subnets and is not accesible from the Internet.
   Extract the default ingress controller configuration:

 ```shell
 $ oc get ingresscontroller default -n openshift-ingress-operator -o yaml > default-ingress-controller.yaml